chaos-mesh/website/docs/simulate-pod-chaos-on-kubernetes.md

 ## Usage restrictions

-Currently, Chaos Mesh only supports fault injection to certain types of Pod, such as Deployment, Statefulset, and Daemonset.Chaos Mesh does not support injecting faults into an independent Pod.
+Currently, Chaos Mesh only supports fault injection to certain types of Pod, such as Deployment, Statefulset, and Daemonset.
+Chaos Mesh does not support injecting faults into an independent Pod.
 An independent Pod means a Pod that is not bound to ReplicaSet or Deployment Pod.

 ## Notes